-Then only downsides are a 240Hz, 1440p screen that looks a little dull and disappointing compared to some others on this list, and the 2.3kg means it's not the lightest laptop for gaming.
+The only downsides are a 1440p screen that looks a little dull and disappointing compared to some others on this list, even though it has a 240Hz refresh rate, and the 2.3kg means it's not the lightest laptop for gaming either.

 Looking as slick as ever, the Razer Blade 15 line continues to dazzle as one of the best gaming laptops out there.
 It's one of the best-looking laptops with its black, minimal aluminium chassis that avoids any garish features that scream "gamer" and it's also super light and portable considering the high-end, powerful components inside.

 This is an older laptop (and there is the newer Razer 16 model available) but it remains one of the best all-rounders for gaming.
 In our Razer 15 review, we highlighted our fantastic this computer is, but also pointed out the price tag.
 Now the Razer Blade 15 remains as good but the price has come down.
 The Razer Blade 15 is so good our reviewer owns one.
 What's not to love?

 The Nvidia 3080-series GPU together with 12th gen chips make it a powerful piece of kit if you decide to go for the most powerful config, but if you want to shave some money off the price a 3070 GPU with an Intel Core i7 is a great compromise.
 The Razer Blade 15 definitely still leans into the more expensive side of the laptop scale, though affordable compared to some on our list, but have a browse at the different configs in the series to get exactly what you want and save yourself some money.

 A mechanical keyboard might not necessarily be your top priority when looking for one of the best laptops for gaming, but that's just one great reason to opt for the Corsair Voyager a1600.
 Corsair's been around for quite a while, but this model, launched in August, is its first gaming laptop, and there's much to like about it.